raspberrypilearning/sweet-shop-reaction-game/worksheet.md

 1. Time to save your work so far and test that your script to animate a sprite works.
 Go to **File** and **Save As**.
 Name your file **SweetShopGame** and click **Ok**.

-1. Finally, click on the **Green Flag** in the top right hand of the screen and you sould see your sprite face open and close its mouth.
+1. Finally, click on the **Green Flag** in the top right hand of the screen and you should see your sprite face open and close its mouth.

 	![](images/face-script.png "Face Script")